 To: Marketing Control

-How might we give the marketing team full, safe control over content and campaigns while preserving complex booking, data, and integration logic underneath?
+How might the marketing team gain safe and independent control over content and campaigns while preserving the complex booking and integration systems that power the business?

 The Approach